lastcoolnameleft/azure-node-docker-paas/setup/readme.md

-# Initial Setup Steps for Azure DevOps Lab with .NET Core, Docker and VSTS
+# Initial Setup Steps for Azure DevOps Lab with Node.js, Docker and VSTS

 These are more detailed steps for the setup tasks with screenshots